chaos-mesh/chaos-mesh/doc/pod_chaos.md

 # Pod Chaos Document

-This document helps you to build pod chaos experiments.
+This document introduces how to create pod chaos experiments.

-> **note:**
+> **Note:**
 >
-> Chaos mesh does not currently support simulation injection of naked pods.
-And it only supports some specific pods, such as `deployment` 、`statefulset` 、`daemonset`.
+> Currently, Chaos Mesh does not support simulation injection of naked pods.
+And it only supports some specific pods, such as `deployment`, `statefulset`, `daemonset`.

 Pod chaos allows you to simulate pod faults, specifically `pod failure` and `pod kill`. `pod failure` can be used to simulate a situation where a pod is down.
-In this case, the pod will be unavailable for a long time.
+In this case, the pod is unavailable for a long time.

 - **Pod Failure** action periodically injects errors to pods.
 And it will cause the pod to not be created for a while.
 In another word, the selected pod will be unavailable in a specified period.

 - **Pod Kill** action kills the specified pod (ReplicaSet or something similar may be needed to ensure the pod will be restarted).

-## Pod Failure Action
+## `pod-failure` configuration file

-Below is a sample pod failure configuration file:
+Below is a sample `pod-failure` configuration file:

 ```yaml
 apiVersion: pingcap.com/v1alpha1